Images, Emotions, and Credibility: Effect of Emotional Facial Images on Perceptions of News Content Bias and Source Credibility in Social Media: Abstract

 \section{Abstract}

-Images are an indispensable part of the news content we consume.
-Highly emotional images from sources of misinformation can greatly influence our judgements.
+Images are an indispensable part of the news we consume.
+Highly emotional images from mainstream and misinformation sources can greatly influence our trust in the news.
 We present two studies on the effects of emotional facial images on users' perception of bias in news content and the credibility of sources.
-In study 1, we investigate the impact of happy and angry facial images on users’ decisions.
-In study 2, we focus on sources' systematic emotional treatment of specific politicians.
-Our results show that depending on the political orientation of the source, the cumulative effect of angry facial emotions impacts users' perceived content bias and source credibility.
-When sources systematically portray specific politicians as angry, users are more likely to find those sources as less credible and their content as more biased.
-These results highlight how implicit visual propositions manifested by emotions in facial expressions might have a substantial effect on our trust of news content and sources.
+In study 1, we investigate the impact of repeated exposure to content with images containing positive or negative facial expressions on users’ judgments of source credibility and bias.
+In study 2, we focus on sources' continuous emotional portrayal of specific politicians.
+Our results show that the presence of negative (angry) facial emotions can lead to perceptions of higher bias in content.
+We also find that consistent negative portrayals of different politicians leads to lower perceptions of source credibility.
+These results highlight how implicit visual propositions manifested by emotions in facial expressions may have a substantial effect on our trust in news.